rohansohini/fragger/README.md

 **fragger** is a custom tool designed to study the role of sequence similarity in transcriptional adaptation.
 Transcriptional adaptation is an mRNA-mediated genetic compensation mechanism where certain mutations rendering a gene non-functional can lead to the upregulation of a *similar* compensatory gene. fragger helps explore the importance of nucleotide similarity between mutated genes and their compensators.

 fragger performs the following key steps:
-1. **Fragmentation:** Chop a gene's sequence (representing a mutated gene) into fragments.
+1. **BLAST Analysis:** Use BLAST to find genes with similar sequences to *fragments* of the queried gene(s).
-2. **BLAST Analysis:** Use BLAST to find genes with similar sequences to each fragment.
+2. **Annotation Retrieval:** Use Ensembl's annotation files to provide additional context for each BLAST hit.
 3. **Filtering:** Remove BLAST results that belong to the same protein network.

 ---

 ## Notes
-- **fragger** is designed for human genes and is optimized to run on Northwestern's Quest High Performance Computing (HPC) system.
-Some scripts may need adjustment for other systems, such as modifications to module names.
+- **fragger** is designed primarily for human and mouse genes and is optimized to run on Northwestern's Quest High Performance Computing (HPC) system.
+Some scripts may need adjustment for other systems, such as modifications to module names, scripts, and computing resources.

 ---